 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
 The abnormal gene can be inherited from either parent or can be the result of a new mutation (gene change) in the affected individual.
 The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy.
 The risk is the same for males and females.

-In most cases, acromesomelic dysplasia is diagnosed within the first few years of life based upon a thorough clinical evaluation, detailed patient history, identification of characteristic findings, and advanced imaging techniques.
+In most patients, acromesomelic dysplasia is diagnosed within the first few years of life based upon a thorough clinical evaluation, detailed patient history, identification of characteristic findings, and advanced imaging techniques.
 Although the hands and feet may appear unusually short and broad at birth, the progressive abnormalities associated with the disorder (e.g. abnormal shortening of bones in the forearms and lower legs and short stature, further shortening and broadening of bones of the hands and feet, progressive vertebral abnormalities, limited elbow and arm extension, etc.) typically do not become apparent until late infancy or early childhood.

 Specialized x-ray studies may confirm the abnormal development and premature fusion of the regions where the shafts (diaphyses) of certain long bones (i.e. bones of the arms and legs) meet their growing ends (epiphyses).
 In addition, they may reveal abnormal fusion of the growing ends of bones within the fingers, toes, hands, and feet (i.e. phalanges, metacarpals, metatarsals).
 Such studies may also confirm the presence and/or extent of resulting bone abnormalities (e.g. short, bowed ulna and radius, dislocated or subluxated radial head, short, malformed phalanges, etc.) as well as other skeletal abnormalities that may be associated with acromesomelic dysplasia (e.g. vertebral abnormalities and resulting low thoracic kyphosis and/or lumbar hyperlordosis; hypoplastic ilia; etc.).